Past Awards & Scholarships

 Also, the design integrates engineering technology into park aesthetics.
 Pump facilities blend with the landscape, yet are accessible for maintenance.
 Extra structural reinforcement enables the natural looking ripples in the streams to withstand heavy flooding.
 Control structures such as weirs produce picturesque stream ripples and waterfalls.
 Before renovation a large concrete spillway connected Post-Dispatch Lake to a lagoon.
 To improve the appearance, the architects split the spillway into two levels of handicapped-accessible footbridges.
 Long flat rocks serve as weir structures beneath the bridges.
 CH2M HILL’s work continues although the construction is completed.
 A team including Cathy Barnett, Mary Lew, Walt Ogburn, and Elise Ibendahl assisted park staff in monitoring the waterway during the 2004 growing season.
 By the end of the year the team will complete a "Water System Operations Manual" for the City of St. Louis.
 On the 100th Anniversary of the World’s Fair, St. Louis dedicated the new river and restored park grounds.

-2003 Winner – Columbia Bottom Conservation Area Phase 1 Project, EDM Incorporated
+2003 Award – Columbia Bottom Conservation Area Phase 1 Project, EDM Inc.

 Consultant: EDM Inc.